 Because the revised Fixed Recovery Charges in the annual Routine True-Up Mechanism Advice Letters should be ministerial, they may be Tier 1 Advice Letters.
 These annual Routine True-Up Mechanism Advice Letters should be based on the pro forma example in Attachment 3 of this Financing Order and should also address any FRTAs.
 These advice letters are meant to ensure that the actual Fixed Recovery Charge revenues are neither more nor less than required to repay Bond principal, interest, and related costs.
 These Tier 1 Advice Letters are to receive a Commission Energy Division negative or affirmative response within 20 days of submission.
-In the absence of a Commission Energy Division negative response, PG&E's, or any successor servicer's, timely revision to the Fixed Recovery Charges and any FRTAs should automatically go into effect in accordance with the advice letter's proposed schedule.76
+Recognizing that an interim Routine True-Up Mechanism Advice Letter is designed to address a potential shortfall prior to a semi-annual payment date, and in the absence of a Commission Energy Division negative response, PG&E's, or any successor servicer's, timely revision to the Fixed Recovery Charges and any FRTAs should automatically go into effect in accordance with the advice letter's proposed schedule.77